fdoyle/Calendar/Readme.md

 originally went with a recyclerview based implementation, but that ended up being slow since it required calling notifydatasetchanged whenever the date was changed for the calendar.

 Switching to a more directly-accessible gridlayout improved performance significantly, as well as simplified the code.

+### todos
+There are some //todo's in the code, which represent things that I would want to get to in a production app, but feel outside of the current scope